MissTracy/SDF01-2025/README.md

 ## 📚 Learning Goals

 - 🚀 Get comfortable using Git and GitHub
-- 🎨 Learn HTML, CSS, and JavaScript
+- 🎨 Deep dive into HTML, CSS, and JavaScript
 - 💡 Build real-world projects and collaborate with others

 ---